YupingLu/biclique/cran-comments.md

 ## R CMD check results

-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs or NOTEs
-There is 1 NOTE.
-This is my first submission.

 ## Reverse dependencies